-Business Development Manager, FanHub Media
+Business Development Manager, FanHub, by Genius Sports

 Moskowitz’s energy is contagious, and his desire to create and host one-of-a-kind opportunities for alumni and students is admirable.
 Prior to graduating from the Sport Management Department in 2018, Moskowitz worked with the Sport Management Club and the Syracuse Athletics Department; and was a leader in his fraternity.
-He worked for a local company – University Tees – as the Campus Director selling and managing more than $80,000 in apparel in just one semester; he still mentors the current Campus Directors remotely.
+He worked for a local company, University Tees, as the Campus Director selling and managing more than $80,000 in apparel in just one semester.
+He still mentors the current Campus Directors remotely.

 Moskowitz’s background in brands, sales, and unique events stems from experiences with The Legacy Agency, Rubicon Talent, and CSM Sport & Entertainment.
-He is a team player with the ability to work independently, small groups, or for large, global companies.
+He is a team player with the ability to work independently, in small groups, or for large, global companies.